 Piazza Galimberti is the town’s central square and is surrounded by architectural arcades.
 Here is held the outdoor market and it’s where the Casa Museo Galimberti, a museum of history and archeology is located.
 The railway station even gets in on the act with an exhibition of railway relics inside its museum.

 Festivals and Activities

 If you are looking for great local festivals, there is plenty here starting with a large summer music festival in June.
 There is also a festival celebrating the town’s patron saint, St. Michael, held on September 29.
 There are many chestnuts roasting on an open fire at the Chestnut Fair held in the fall and don’t forget the regional Cheese Fair in November.

 Want to go spelunking?
 Well, the Bossea Caves, in the Maritime Alps, are some of Italy’s best caves.
-There are guided tours of the caves that take visitors through walkways along underground rivers and lakes.
+There are guided tours that take visitors through walkways along underground rivers and lakes.
 The Maritime Alps Nature Park also has waterfalls, rivers, lakes and over 2500 different floral species.
 The Alps obviously also make for great skiing in winter and biking and hiking in summer.
 The Valle Stura provides a scenic view for botanical enthusiasts.

-Cuneo is on the rail line between Torino and Ventimiglia, and also provides bus service to other nearby towns and villages.
+Cuneo is on the rail line between Torino and Ventimiglia, and also provides bus services to other nearby towns and villages.
 With bike and car rental available, you can explore this provincial capital on your own terms.

-There is truly something here for everyone in Cuneo.
+There is truly something for everyone here in Cuneo.
 Long ignored, it has only recently been a sought after location for those traveling to this part of Italy.
 As you spend time here you will know why.